ansyblenetwork/aquietlife/_posts/2021-07-02-collateral.md

 ### Mutually exclusive cash collateral (iron condors)

-Cash collateral held for an out-of-the-money (OTM) call spread can simultaneously be used for an OTM put spread (with the same expiration).
+Cash collateral held for an out-of-the-money (OTM) call spread can simultaneously be used for an OTM put spread, as long as the short legs of both have the same expiration.
 The idea is that call and put spreads cannot be in-the-money (ITM) at the same time, so the collateral will only ever be needed to exercise one of the spreads, not both.

 ### Relation to OCD